green discharge no std

 Vulvovaginitis

-Vulvovaginitis, marked by swelling and irritation, may be treated with various medications based on the cause.
-Antibiotics or antifungals are common if the infection is bacterial or fungal.
+Treatment of Vulvovaginitis, marked by swelling and irritation, depends on the cause and may include antibiotics, antifungals, or anti-inflammatory medications.
 If the symptoms are due to an allergy, your doctor may recommend antihistamines to alleviate inflammation.

 3. Complete the full course of medication